The Chattooga River is considered the Southeast’s premier whitewater rafting adventure!

 An overnighter is a two-day rafting excursion.
 You’ll do Section III the first day, raft to a designated campsite, sleep by the river, and set out for Section IV the second day.

 Tents will be set up when you arrive and dinner will be prepared for you.
-The outfitter will do the work so guests can sit back, visit, and enjoy themselves in the wilderness overlooking the river.
+The outfitter does the work so guests can sit back, visit, and enjoy themselves in the wilderness overlooking the river.